Set up the local account identity provider

 Configure local account identity provider settings

-- Make sure you're using the directory that contains your Azure AD B2C tenant by selecting the Directory + subscription filter in the top menu and choosing the directory that contains your Azure AD tenant.
+Make sure you're using the directory that contains your Azure AD B2C tenant.
+Select the Directories + subscriptions icon in the portal toolbar.

 - In the left menu of the Azure portal, select Azure AD B2C.